 Having a “fear of sinning” means you don’t go where you’re not suppose to go.
 But per Blank’s assertion in the corporate world, the “fear of failure” can also hinder your efforts in business to not make any mistake, thus hindering innovation and trying new ideas.

 As it has been said, the Ten Commandments are not a fence to keep us in, but guardrails to keep us from danger.
-A guardrail allows one to travel anywhere one wants, a long as you stay on the road (discussing off 4×4 off road trail blazing travel is for another discussion).
-This boundary keeps us so that we continue to do good versus crossing the line and getting into bad situations.
+A guardrail allows you to travel anywhere you want, a long as you stay on the road (discussing off 4×4 off road trail blazing travel is for another discussion).
+This boundary keeps you on the right path so that we continue to do good versus crossing the line and getting into bad situations.

 However, too often the “fear of sinning” actually causes the guardrail to be changed to a fence, from where God had originally placed it.
 Jesus actually spoke of the idea here.